Hector839/Mayhem-3-Zero-Hour/README.md

 - NPC empires will start the game with only half their usual resource stockpile
 - resource shortages in factories should be very rare.
 The resource distribution in the galaxy just works more efficient
 - but this also means even less opportunities for manual trading in the early game.
 Automated Traders and Trade Commands have some advantages because they reserve the trade.
 If you need to get rid of something you can generally sell it to trading stations.
-- the export threshold for AI factories has been raised from 40 to 60.
-This means that AI traders and suppliers can only grab finished goods once their price has already dropped below average.
-This should give you at least some good early game trading opportunities and a few more factories with low prices.
+- the default export threshold for AI factories has been raised from 40 to 60.
+This fixes a couple issues.
+First it means that Traders and Suppliers can only grab finished goods once their price has already dropped below average.
+This should give you way more early game manual trading opportunities.
+And second it makes it less likely that one of your Traders scores a net loss.
+This can sometimes happen when his planned selling location gets stolen by another Trader.
+In Mayhem 3 your Traders reserve those trades for themselves, but they have to finish buying first.
+In the meantime an NPC Trader can fill their sell location up and make the price bad.
+With the default NPC export threshold your Traders often bought at a fairly high price and when the Sell location got stolen you had a small loss.
+It wasn't that common to begin with because while your Trader travelled the price already got better again, but external trade losses should simply just be much rarer now.
 - Rastar Oil can be a bit rare in some parts of the galaxy.
 This is intended.
 Rastar is only required very infrequently to build your stations.
 Its not sold by trading stations and nobody really wants to buy it.
 The NPCs also generally have fewer Rastar and Chelt factories and already consume most of that for their own station building activity.
 You definitely need some Rastar, but a real production would require 2 factory slots, which are very valuable in the early game.
 And Rastar cannot really be profitable in any other way than consuming it yourself.
 Tip:  early on you might not need much Rastar.
 Producing it in your starter TL mobile factory can save 2 valuable station support slots!
 - population is more significant for the player because your ships can get built so quickly (more feedback about pop growth is required before introduce changes here)